mosunav/luxoft-challenge/README.md

 When complete, please deploy your code to Heroku or similar hosting provider, then push your code to your Github account and share a link with us.

-Thank you, and please ask if you have any questions!
+Thank you, and please reach out if you have any questions!